mosaicml/composer/composer/algorithms/cutout/README.md

 Cutout works by randomly choosing one or more square regions from an input image and replacing them with the mean value over the dataset.
 Since it is common to normalize image data based on the dataset mean and variance, the mean value is typically 0.
-To ease implementation, we went with a simple binary mask. **TODO(CORY): Not sure what this means.**
+To ease implementation, we went with a simple binary mask, in which regions to be cut out are set to pixel value zero and the remainder of the image stays the same.

 We found Cutout to be an effective way of improving accuracy on ResNets for CIFAR-10 and ImageNet in the absence of robust hyperparameter tuning and other regularizers.
 As we improved our training methodology through improved hyperparameters and by adding other regularization techniques, the benefits of Cutout diminished to the point of becoming negligible.